maijuriina/Android-Java-Course/README.md

 # Test Application
 The Test Application has been made using Java and XML on Android Studio.
 Tested on Android Studio's Virtual Machine: Pixel 3, API 28.
-Specific build data can be found in the gradle-file.
+Specific build data can be found in the build.gradle file.

 #### The app consists of four main fragments:
 1. Home